jj-ian/1000Artists/README.md

 Let A’’ = the number of artists that appear at least 50 times.

 Let B = the number of pairs of artists that occur together in the dataset.
-B is bounded above by A2 -- the number of all possible pairs over A artists.
+B is bounded above by A<sup>2</sup> -- the number of all possible pairs over A artists.

 **The naive solution** has a runtime complexity of **O(L****B****)**.
 This comes from enumerating each pair of artists per listener to insert into the map of pair counts.
 This part of the algorithm is the bottleneck and dominates the big-O.

-LB is bounded from above by LA**2****. **In this dataset, A = 11,289, A2 = 127,441,521, and B = 751,192.
-Then, LB is much smaller than LA**2** for this dataset.
+LB is bounded from above by <sup>LA2</sup>.
+In this dataset, A = 11,289, A<sup>2</sup> = 127,441,521, and B = 751,192.
+Then, LB is much smaller than LA<sup>2</sup> for this dataset.

-We can get an even tighter bound: If we assume that there’s not too much variance in the length of the playlists, we can estimate the average-case running time to be O(LA’**2**).
-Since A’ = 45 in this dataset, this ends up being much smaller than LB and LA**2**, which makes the algorithm run quite quickly for this dataset.
+We can get an even tighter bound: If we assume that there’s not too much variance in the length of the playlists, we can estimate the average-case running time to be O(LA’<sup>2</sup>).
+Since A’ = 45 in this dataset, this ends up being much smaller than LB and LA<sup>2</sup>, which makes the algorithm run quite quickly for this dataset.

-**The dense matrix solution**’s bottleneck is the matrix multiplication, which is **O(LA****2****)** regardless of what the data looks like.
+**The dense matrix solution**’s bottleneck is the matrix multiplication, which is **O(LA<sup>2</sup>)** regardless of what the data looks like.
 This makes the dense matrix solution very slow.

-**The sparse matrix solution**’s bottleneck is also the matrix multiplication, which is still **O(LA****2****)**.
+**The sparse matrix solution**’s bottleneck is also the matrix multiplication, which is still **O(LA<sup>2</sup>)**.
 However, using the sparse matrices in the SciPy library gives us a huge performance boost, due to optimizations like parallelization, caching, and vectorization  that are built into the library’s sparse matrix operations.

 In the sparse matrix solution, I added the additional optimization of removing all artists that appear fewer than 50 times.
-Then, a tighter bound on the sparse matrix’s runtime is **O(LA’’****2****)**.
+Then, a tighter bound on the sparse matrix’s runtime is **O(LA’’<sup>2</sup>)**.
 This combined with SciPy’s optimizations make the sparse matrix solution super fast -- half a second for this dataset.

 # SPACE COMPLEXITY

 **The naive solution**’s space bottleneck is the map of artist pairs, which is O(B).
-Since the data is sparse,  O(B) is much smaller than O(A2) for this dataset.
+Since the data is sparse,  O(B) is much smaller than O(A<sup>2</sup>) for this dataset.

-**The dense matrix solution** has a space complexity of O(A2) regardless of the sparsity of the data.
+**The dense matrix solution** has a space complexity of O(A<sup>2</sup>) regardless of the sparsity of the data.
 The bottleneck is the product matrix which is of size A x A.

 **The sparse matrix solution** has a space complexity of O(B).
 The bottleneck is the product matrix which is of size A’’ x A’’; however, SciPy’s representation of it condenses it to O(B).